RheaMimiCarillo/reading-notes/401/class-02.md

 **3. Express is “unopinionated.”
 What does that mean?**

+It means that the framework doesn't push a 'correct' way to get things done, which allows developers to develop solutions that are only limited to their imagination.

 **4. What is a module and why is modularity useful to us as developers?**